-The Leonberger is a beautiful, massive working dog with a kind and gentle disposition.
-Though it is not an extremely common breed, the Leo has its own following, and for good reason.
-This breed is known to bond closely with its family and seems to have a kind of intuition when it comes to human emotions.
-Because of this, they make excellent family members and also superb therapy dogs.
-They are gigantic yet gentle with incredibly soft coats.
+The Leonberger is a massive working dog that typically has a kind, gentle disposition.
+This breed is known to bond closely with its family, and it seems to have great intuition when it comes to human emotions.
+Because of this, Leonbergers can make excellent family pets and superb therapy dogs.

 04 of 10